dlh/MediaWiki-RecentChangesOption/README.md

 Installation
 ------------

-RecentChangesNamespaceOption has only been tested on on MediaWiki 1.18+.
+RecentChangesNamespaceOption has only been tested on MediaWiki 1.18+.

 1. Move the `RecentChangesNamespaceOption` directory to your site's `extensions` directory.